awslabs/aws-athena-query-federation/athena-redis/README.md

 2. **redis-keys-zset** - (required if not using # 3) A comma separated list of keys whose value is a zset.
 Each of the values in the zset is then treated as a key that is part of this table.
 You must set either this or redis-key-prefix. (e.g. active-orders,pending-orders)
 3. **redis-key-prefix** - (required if not using # 2)  A comma separated list of key prefixes to scan for values that should be part of this table.
 You must set either this or redis-keys-zset on the table. (e.g. accounts-*,acct-)
 4. **redis-value-type** - (required) Defines how the value for the keys defined by either redis-key-prefix or redis-keys-zset will be mapped to your table. literal maps to a single column. zset also maps to a single column but each key can essentially store N rows. hash allows for each key to be a row with multiple columns. (e.g. hash or literal or zset)
+5. **redis-ssl-flag** - (optional) Defaults to False, setting this to True will create a redis connection with SSL/TLS. (e.g. True or False)
+6. **redis-cluster-flag** - (optional) Defaults to False, setting this to True will enable support for clustered Redis instances. (e.g. True or False)

 *To use the Athena Federated Query feature with AWS Secrets Manager, the VPC connected to your Lambda function should have [internet access](https://aws.amazon.com/premiumsupport/knowledge-center/internet-access-lambda-function/) or a [VPC endpoint](https://docs.aws.amazon.com/secretsmanager/latest/userguide/vpc-endpoint-overview.html#vpc-endpoint-create) to connect to Secrets Manager.